exalearn/colmena/docs/how-to.rst

 list available computational resources and a mapping of which methods can use each resource.

-We describe the :class:`~colmena.task_server.ParslTaskServer` in this document, although `more are available <task-servers.html>`_.
+We describe the :class:`~colmena.task_server.parsl.ParslTaskServer` in this document, although `more are available <task-servers.html>`_.

 Defining Methods